-Kim Kardashians’s Greed For Fame Leads To RELEASE Of Leaked Sex Tape
+Kim Kardashian’s Greed For Fame Leads To Release Of Leaked Sex Tape

 Kevin Dickson, the former editor at In Touch Weekly, recalled how he immediately contacted Kim who was in Australia with Paris Hilton at that time when the sex tape rumor spread.
 He heard Kim crying in the background confirming that she’s already heard the rumor while talking to Paris.

 “And Kim was crying in the background.
-She’d seen the story by then, and Kim’s saying, ‘It’s not me, it’s not me’.
+She’d seen the story by then, and Kim’s saying, ‘It’s not me, it’s not me.’
 So Kim denied it and denied it and she was denying and crying at the same time,” he said.

 Kim had even attempted to curb its release and filed a lawsuit against Vivid Entertainment in LA.
 Yet Kim Kardashian’s greed for fame found her pulling back the lawsuit and agreeing to a settlement with the company.
 Reports claimed that Kardashian was paid $5 million for selling the footage.
 Dickson told Pagesix.com that the star had actually “calmed down when [Vivid] talked money with her.”
 Kim Kardashian’s greed for fame is quite palpable!